Skip to article frontmatterSkip to article content

 2δρt21ρ0χSδρ=0,cs=1ρ0χS\boxed{ \frac{\partial^2 \delta \vec \rho}{\partial t^2} - \frac{1}{\rho_0 \chi_S} \triangle \delta \rho = 0, \quad c_s = \frac{1}{\sqrt{\rho_0\chi_S}} }

-where csc_s is the sound speed.
-For a perfect gas and isentropic transformations, we have Laplace’s Law PVγ=constantPV^\gamma = \cst with γ=CP/CV\gamma=C_P / C_V the ratio of heat capacities at constant pressure CPC_P and volume CVC_V, also called the adiabatic index.
-If the fluid particles have NdofN_{dof} degrees of freedom (translations, rotations, vibrations) to store energy in kinetic (thermal) form, then the adiabatic index is γ=1+2/Ndof\gamma = 1+2/N_{dof}.
-For a diatomic gas such as air at the usual temperature, there are Ndof=5N_{dof}=5 degrees of freedom (3 translations and 2 rotations) so γ=7/5\gamma = 7/5.
-From this we derive a formula for the sound velocity as a function of temperature and particle mass[1] :
+For a perfect gas and isentropic transformations, we use Laplace’s Law PVγ=constantPV^\gamma = \cst with γ=CP/CV\gamma=C_P / C_V the ratio of heat capacities at constant pressure CPC_P and constant volume CVC_V, also called the adiabatic index.
+If the fluid particles possess NdofN_{dof} degrees of freedom (translations, rotations, vibrations) to store energy in kinetic (thermal) form, then the adiabatic index is γ=1+2/Ndof\gamma = 1+2/N_{dof}.
+For a diatomic gas like air at usual temperature, there are Ndof=5N_{dof}=5 degrees of freedom (3 translations and 2 rotations) so γ=7/5\gamma = 7/5.
+We deduce a formula for the speed of sound as a function of temperature and particle mass[1]:

-PVγ=constantχS1γP0.PV^\gamma = \cst \Rightarrow \chi_S \approx \frac{1}{\gamma P_0}.
+PVγ=constantχS1γP0PV^\gamma = \cst \Rightarrow \chi_S \approx \frac{1}{\gamma P_0}

 cs=γP0ρ0=γRTM=γkBTmair\boxed{ c_s = \sqrt{\frac{\gamma P_0}{\rho_0}} = \sqrt{\frac{\gamma RT}{M}} = \sqrt{\frac{\gamma k_B T}{m_{\text{air}}}} }

-with MM the molar mass of the fluid and mairm_{\text{air}} the effective mass of a particle of air if this is the medium under consideration, calculated by :
+with MM the molar mass of the fluid and mairm_{\text{air}} the effective mass of an air particle if that is the medium considered, calculated by:

 mair=78%mN2+22%mO2m_{\text{air}} = 78\%\,m_{N_2} + 22\%\,m_{O_2}